brahamandAI/foodfly/IMAGE_SETUP.md

 1. **Access**: Go to `/admin/images` in your admin panel
 2. **Select Items**: Choose menu items that need images
 3. **Process**: Click "Process Images" to automatically:
-   - Search Unsplash for relevant food images
+   - Search Pexels/Pixabay for relevant food images
    - Download and optimize
    - Upload to Cloudinary
    - Generate multiple sizes